webb-e/Global_lake_area/README.md

-# Global_lake_area
-Companion code to the paper *Seminal global surface water datasets are temporally biased*
+## Companion code to the paper *Seminal global surface water datasets are temporally biased*

 This repository is organized into folders as follows: